MaryamAsgarinezhad/obsidian/DevOps/Ansible.md

 Improve your playbook:

-- Variables that we use in every playbook are already defined in the
+- Variables that we use in every playbook are already defined in the inventories.
+-